29jm/29jm.github.io/_posts/2020-03-07-advanced-memory-allocation.markdown

 ### Testing it

-To test the new `malloc`, I made a program to open and close windows continually while keeping the number of windows constant, which you can see in action at the top of this page, if the 19 MiB gif managed to load.
+To test that new `malloc`, I made a program to open and close windows continually while keeping the number of windows constant, which you can see in action at the top of this page, that is, if the 19 MiB gif managed to load.

 To be somewhat scientific, I counted the number of calls to `sbrk`.
-If everything was right, this program would call it a few times, then blocks would be reused ad infinitum.
+If everything was right, this program would call it a few times, then blocks would be reused *ad infinitum*.

 And it did!
-With 20 windows, I counted 10 `sbrk`s, and no signs of more coming up even five minutes later.
+With 20 windows, I counted 10 `sbrk`s, and no signs of more coming up even after five minutes of frenetic window respawning.

 ### A point on kernel/userspace interactions

 It may not be clear what the code paths are for the userspace version of `malloc`, so I'll detail them a bit.

 When a program calls `malloc`, execution stays in userspace, because the allocator is in the C library linked to it, along with everything else.
-If `malloc`'s memory pool needs expansion, the `sbrk` system call is run, and execution jumps [in the kernel][sbrk].
+If `malloc`'s memory pool needs expansion (i.e. no free block can accomodate the request), the `sbrk` system call is run, and execution jumps [in the kernel][sbrk].
 That system call maps pages as needed to expand the heap of the program.
-The process of mapping those pages may itself involve [allocating memory][paging alloc] for the kernel to create new page tables.
-In this case, the kernel calls `pmm_alloc_page` to get a fresh page of physical memory directly, so `kmalloc` is never involved.
+The process of mapping those pages may itself involve [allocating memory][paging alloc] for the kernel to create new page tables, but in this case, the kernel calls `pmm_alloc_page` to get a fresh page of physical memory directly, so `kmalloc` is never involved.

 It would have been pretty neat to have `malloc` call `kmalloc`, wouldn't it?
 I like the idea of a piece of code calling another compilation of itself, anyway.

-This is what `putchar` does so at least such cross-source calling magic is done somewhere.
-A call to `putchar` in userspace translates to the `putchar` [system call][putchar syscall] which calls the `_KERNEL_` version of `putchar`, which is about two lines above the first call in the [source][putchar.c]:
+This is what `putchar` does, so at least such cross-source calling goodness is done somewhere.
+A call to `putchar` in userspace translates to the `putchar` [system call][putchar syscall] which calls the kernel version of `putchar`, which is about two lines above the first call in the [source][putchar.c]:
 {% highlight c %}
 int putchar(int c) {
 #ifdef _KERNEL_